 February 8, 2013, Cornell Club, New York City

-Panel 2 will be on Intellectual Property with speakers John F. Duffy, Samuel H. McCoy II Professor of Law and Armistead M. Dobie Professor of Law, University of Virginia School of Law; Oskar Liivak MA '97, PhD '00, Associate Professor, Cornell Law School, with Commentators Lawrence W. Granatelli JD '84, Partner, Fenwick and West LLP, and Marshall Phelps JD '69, Former Vice President, IBM, and former Vice President and General Counsel, Microsoft.
+Panel 2 was on Intellectual Property with speakers John F. Duffy, Samuel H. McCoy II Professor of Law and Armistead M. Dobie Professor of Law, University of Virginia School of Law; Oskar Liivak MA '97, PhD '00, Associate Professor, Cornell Law School, with Commentators Lawrence W. Granatelli JD '84, Partner, Fenwick and West LLP, and Marshall Phelps JD '69, Former Vice President, IBM, and former Vice President and General Counsel, Microsoft.

 "New Voices on Financial Market Regulation"